Sensitivity analysis for HJB equations with an application to coupled backward-forward systems: Main results

-In this subsection, we prove the well-posedness of the HJB equation \eqref{HJB_Mu}.
-For this purpose, we can fix $\{\mu_t\in\M:t\in [0,T]\}\in C([0,T],\M)$ and thus, we omit the dependence of the functions $H, L, V^T$ on the parameter $\mu\in\M$, and we consider the Cauchy problem
+In this subsection, we prove the well-posedness of the HJB equation \eqref{HJB_Mu} for any given $\{\mu_t:t\in [0,T]\}\in C([0,T],\M)$.
+For this purpose, we generalise the explicit dependence of the functions $H, L, V^T$ on the parameter $\mu\in\M$, and encode their dependence on $\mu_t$ through time $t$.
+Specifically, we consider the general Cauchy problem

 with the Hamiltonian $H:[0,T]\times\R^d\times\R^d\to \R$ defined by